merkle-open/SitecoreBlog/docs/_posts/2024-01-09-exm-campaign-dispatch-queued.md

 #### A ray of hope - Sitecore 10
 On Sitecore 10.3 this issue will not occur anymore, we found out that these contacts with no Alias identifier do not appear anymore on the segmented list.
 Maybe this was already a known issue and has been fixed with the upgrade.<br>
-For older versions I suggest to filter these contacts out in your segmented lists + delete or recreate these contacts afterwards
+For older versions I suggest filtering these contacts out in your segmented lists + delete or recreate these contacts afterwards